 Meijer in the Community

-For a behind-the-scenes video of the Hyperloop project, please click here.
+For more information on the program, please click here.

 Our Partners at Work

 After participating in the recent Walk for Wishes, Meijer received the following letter from Make-A-Wish Wisconsin: